Top Strong and Leading Brand Names

 Snapple Logo

-The Snapple brand has been widely adopted in consumer goods, especially beverages.
+The Snapple brand has been widely adopted in the consumer goods industry, particularly in the beverage sector.
 However, the brand originally operated under the less catchy name Unadulterated Food Products.
-While the original name may have been simple and reflected the company’s dedication to quality ingredients, it lacked the spark to be memorable in consumers’ minds.
+While the original name was simple and reflected the company’s dedication to quality ingredients, it lacked the spark to be memorable to consumers.

 This led to a change when one of the company’s co-founders coined “Snapple,” inspired by the drink’s description as a “juicy apple.”
 The new name encapsulates many elements, making it extremely effective for brand recognition.
 It effortlessly combines “fast” and “apple” to create a new, playful term that immediately resonates with shoppers as creative and descriptive.
 It tells a short but vivid story about what to expect from the product.